Trippin (Malaysian TV series)

 Trippin is a Malaysian infotainment programme produced by 8TV, which sees local celebrities or (beginning season two) ordinary citizens being taken to various tourist attractions in the country, and involved in recreational activities, ranging from appreciation of arts and culture to extreme sports.

 The programme has concluded its second season, which was hosted by Janice Yap.
 Rina Omar was the host of the show's first season.

 Episode list

 Season 1

 Season One was hosted by Rina Omar, who is also currently one of the 8TV Quickie hosts.

 Season 2

 Season Two, hosted by Janice Yap who took over from Rina, has DiGi Prepaid Fu-Yoh! as the main sponsor, and in some episodes, subscribers of this service appear to participate in the programme by winning a preceding contest.

+Reception

+Ruslina Yusoff of the New Straits Times wrote, "If you are adventurous and enjoy challenges like parachute-jumping or sitting in a specially designed seat which is hung on a few strong cables and thrown up in the air, the show is for you."